Alqama-svg/Quant_Strategy_Backtester/README.md

 ## 1. Overview

-**QuantX V4.9** is a systematic **intraday mean-reversion** trading framework designed to exploit short-term price dislocations in large-cap U.S. equities.
+**Quant Strategy Backtester** is a systematic **intraday mean-reversion** trading framework designed to exploit short-term price dislocations in large-cap U.S. equities.
 The system operates without leverage and adheres to strict capital and risk management constraints.
 It combines statistical signal generation, volatility-adjusted position sizing, and execution constraints designed for realistic intraday trading environments.

 The repository contains the full implementation, quantitative reports, and analytical outputs from the **V4.9 backtest**, including the equity curve, performance tear sheet, per-ticker trade charts, and trade-level reports.